HallLab/clarite-python/docs/source/complex_surveys.rst

     * *scaled* - Use the average value of other strata
     * *centered* - Use the average of all observations
     * *certainty* - Single-cluster strata don't contribute to the variance

-When calling the ewas function, the 'cov_method' may be set to 'jackknife' instead of the default 'stata'.
-The 'single_cluster' setting has no effect on jackknife covariance.

 After a SurveyDesignSpec is created, it can be passed into the ewas function to utilize the survey design parameters: